panopset/src/docs/build.md

 * [Java 23 JDK](https://adoptium.net/)
   * On all platforms, you may get the installer from [adoptium.net](https://adoptium.net/).

-On a mac,

-    brew install java maven

-will give you Java 23 and maven 3.9.9.
 * [Maven 3.9.9](https://maven.apache.org/download.cgi)
 * [git](https://git-scm.com/)